MudroadWhite/New-Principia/docs/2_architecture.md

 4. `Notations` defined corresponded to the notations appeared in Principia.
 Each `Notation` comes with a `Scope`.
 To define a notation in a scope, we have to `Declare Scope`.
 To use the notation, we have to `Open Scope`.
 If we don't want the notation appear within proof, we command to `Close Scope`.
 5. And eventually, everything left are the actual proofs, coming with `Definition`s and `Theorem`s.

+- For every `Scope`s opened within a single file, it is **required** to close every scopes at the end of the file.

 ## 4. What is `Definition` and `Theorem`?
 As *vernacs* in the Rocq proof system, `Definition`s and `Theorem`s are being used, not because of their *literal meaning*, but because of their ability to nicely organize the data, just like a "class" or a "structure" in typical programming languages.